Speak to a qualified cancer nurse

 Treatment for cervical cancer

-The most common treatment for cervical cancer is surgery and/or a combination of chemotherapy and radiotherapy (chemoradiotherapy).
+The most common treatment for cervical cancer is surgery and/or a combination of radiation therapy and chemotherapy (chemoradiation).
 When cervical cancer has spread beyond the cervix, targeted therapy may also be used.

 If becoming a parent is important to you, talk to your doctor before starting treatment and ask for a referral to a fertility specialist.

 For some women, surgery may be the only treatment needed.
-Surgery is usually recommended for women who have a tumour that is confined to the cervix.
+Surgery is usually recommended for women who have a tumour that is in the cervix only.
 The type of surgery you have will depend on how far within the cervix the cancer has spread.
 Your surgeon will talk to you about the most appropriate surgery for you, as well as the risks and any possible complications (in both the short and long term).

 The main type of surgery is called a hysterectomy, which is done under general anaesthetic.
 A hysterectomy is an operation to remove the uterus (womb) and cervix.
 The surgeon may also remove other organs of the reproductive system or the lymph glands on the side wall of the pelvis.

 How the surgery is done

 The surgery will be performed under a general anaesthetic.
 The hysterectomy can be done in two different ways.

 Open surgery (laparotomy) – The surgery is performed through the abdomen.
 A cut is usually made from the pubic area to the bellybutton.
 Sometimes the cut is made along the pubic line instead.
 The uterus and other organs are then removed.
 Research has shown that open surgery is the better option for most cervical cancers.

 Keyhole surgery (laparoscopy or robotic surgery) – These methods use thin cameras and instruments that are inserted through small cuts into the abdomen.
 The uterus and other organs are removed through the vagina.
 Laparoscopic surgery may be used for small, early-stage tumours.